Dimension and measure in pseudofinite H-structures: Preliminaries: -structures of geometric theories

 We will also use the expressions \emph{density property} and \emph{extension property} for the generalized versions of these properties.
-Although the class of $H$-structures is not a first order class, it corresponds to the class of sufficiently saturated models of some complete theories:
+Although the class of $H$-structures is not a first order class, it corresponds to the class of sufficiently saturated models of a complete theory:

 \begin{theorem}[\cite{BeVa}, \cite{BeVa2}] Given any geometric complete theory $T$, all the $H$-structures associated with $T$ are elementarily equivalent to one another.
 Furthermore, any $|T|^+$-saturated model of the common theory of $H$-structures is again an $H$-structure. \end{theorem}